bbcawodu/careadvisors-backend/docs/API_Version_2/Consumer_Backend_API.md

     - To modify a consumer database entry, the value for "Database Action" in the POST request must equal "Consumer Modification".
     - All other fields must be filled.
     - All key value pairs in the POSTed JSON document correspond to updated fields for specified "Consumer Database ID"
+    - 'cps_consumer' key must be present in order to modify cps consumer info
     - The response JSON document will have a dictionary object as the value for the "Data" key with key value pairs for all the fields of the updated database entry.

 - Deleting a consumer database entry.